TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 If you have 2 inverters in series, Yosys (the synthesis tool) may well optimise them both out, so you end up with less cells than expected.

 However, if you have only 8 cells, your design is probably completely optimised out.
 Maybe you didn't connect the inputs or outputs?

+## I can't make a new fork of the submission repository.
+How do I start a new project?

+Start by creating a new empty GitHub repository.

+* Via the command line you can then clone the tinytapeout submission repo, change it to point to your new empty repo using `git remote set-url <remote_name> <remote_url>` and then `git push`
+* Via the GitHub web interface, [you can import a repository](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/importing-a-repository-with-github-importer) using the TT02 repository url: https://github.com/TinyTapeout/tt02-submission-template

+In either case, you may need to enable the Github actions.

 # ASIC FAQs